MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-multi-select.md

 You can use keyboard controls to access data point rectangle select without a mouse.

-1. Select a plot area or a data point, and press the **S** key to enter rectangle select mode, displaying a crosshair on the visual.
+1. Select a visual, then press the Ctrl and right arrow key to select a plot area or data point.
+2. Press the **S** key to enter rectangle select mode, displaying a crosshair on the visual.

     :::image type="content" source="media/desktop-multi-select/multi-select-keyboard-crosshair.png" alt-text="Screenshot of crosshair on a visual, ready to use rectangle select.":::

 1. Use the arrow keys to move the crosshair to your starting position.
-You can speed up that movement by holding down the Shift key.
-1. When you’re ready to start drawing the rectangle from the crosshair's position, hold down the Space key and use the same crosshair movement controls to create the selection rectangle.
-Selection is complete when you let go of the Space key.
+1. When you’re ready to start drawing the rectangle from the crosshair's position, hold down the Spacebar and use the same crosshair movement controls to create the selection rectangle.

-You can also now clear selections by pressing Ctrl+Shift+C.
+1. To keep previous selections preserved and add more, hold down the Shift key plus the arrow keys and Spacebar.
+Already-selected data points remain selected.
+1. To deselect previous selections and select new ones, hold down the Ctrl key plus the arrow keys and Spacebar.
+Already-selected data points are no longer selected.
+1. Selection is complete when you let go of the Spacebar.

 ## Considerations and limitations